The scapegoat in the family

 Tough love and all that…

-Posted on 2015-12-14, in WRITE TO RECOVER and tagged Family matters, Living with Mental illness, Love, Relapse, Religion, self expression, Self medication, THIS IS LIFE.
+Posted on 2015-12-14, in WRITE TO RECOVER and tagged Family matters, Living with Mental illness, Love, MY WORLD, Relapse, Religion, self expression, Self medication.
 Bookmark the permalink.
 Leave a comment.